calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 ### Arctic Frigid Summer Climate (GY):
 McMurdo Research Station, Antarctica
+Mt.
+Everest summit, Nepal (uninhabited)

 # Superarctic Climates (Y):

+### Superarctic Very Cold Summer Climate (YC2):

+Only found high in the Verkhoyansk mountain range, Russia (uninhabited)

-### Superarctic Freezing Summer Climate (YZ2):
+### Superarctic Freezing Summer Climate (YC1):

-Axel Heiberg Island glaciers, Nunavut, Canada (uninhabited)
+Only found high in the mountains of Ellsmore Island, Nunavut, Canada (uninhabited)

 ### Superarctic Frigid Summer Climate (YY):
-Axel Heiberg Island glaciers, Nunavut, Canada (uninhabited)
 Concordia Research Station, Antarctia
 Amundsen–Scott South Pole Research Station, Antarctica (If I had an ultraarctic category, this would be part of that category, as the average temperature of the coldest month is negative 76 degrees Fahrenheit)